1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 > Trusted Types not being everywhere is fine.
 You can use them where they're supported and get early warning of issues that way.
 Security improves as browsers improve, and usage turns into an incentive for lagging engines ([source](https://twitter.com/slightlylate/status/1523425952218292224))

-### Criticism of Vanilla JS #2: Frameworks Enable Declarative UI

-> Modern frameworks like React and Vue don't exist to fill in the gap left by native JS, they exist so that you write your application in a declarative way where the view is rendered as a function of state.

-To me, this is simply a design pattern.
-Patterns apply in any language.
-For instance, I accomplished roughly the same thing (IMO) in my vanilla JavaScript code by calling `App.render()` when the model data changes.
-[See the code here](https://github.com/1Marc/todomvc-vanillajs-2022/blob/main/js/app.js#L19)

-### Criticism of Vanilla JS #3: Frameworks Provide DOM Diffing
+### Criticism of Vanilla JS #3: "Frameworks Provide DOM Diffing and DOM Diffing is Necessary"

 The most common criticism cited was the lack of DOM Diffing in vanilla JavaScript.